CRISES-URV/eVerification-2/README.md

-This libaray has been tested in JCOP 21 v2.2 and Sm@rtcafé Expert 4 cards (you can find information of the results in the evaluation and conclusion sections of the `paper.pdf` and `extendedpaper.pdf`.
+This libaray has been tested in JCOP 21 v2.2 and Sm@rtcafé Expert 4 cards (you can find information of the results in the evaluation and conclusion sections of the <a href="https://raw.github.com/CRISES-URV/eVerification-2/master/paper.pdf">paper.pdf</a> and `extendedpaper.pdf`.

 ##License